 1. Can I sue police and public employees in Nevada personal injury cases?

-Nevada’s qualified immunity state laws shield government employees from liability for any damage or injuries they cause while they are performing their job.
+Nevada’s qualified immunity laws shield government employees from liability for any damage or injuries they cause while they are performing their job.
 Specifically, government employees may not be held liable for accidents that occur while:

 - exercising an essential job duty (such as a police officer administering a breathalyzer test on a DUI arrestee), or